tomatopunk/XelerateClickHouse/README.md

 3. Monitor the deployment and check the status of your application using the appropriate Kubernetes commands, such as `kubectl get deployments`, `kubectl get pods`, or `kubectl get services`.

-Make sure to customize the `build/k8s.yaml` file to match your application's requirements and the desired Kubernetes configuration.

 ## Contributing

 Contributions to clickhouse-benchmark are welcome!
 If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.